-It’s more about identifying zones — streets, neighborhoods and areas you’d be comfortable living in — and then having target houses.
+It’s more about identifying zones — streets, neighborhoods and areas where you’d be comfortable living — and then deciding on 10 or 20 “target houses.”

 “Last time I bought a house, after all the searching online, we came up with 18 target homes.
 And we ended up buying one of those 18,” Clark says.